 Like Lucerne, Interlaken is also home to a historic city in the form of its Old Town.
 It is filled with old medieval Swiss architecture dating back to the 1200s and is a delight to walk around.
 One site not to be missed is the 13th-century Interlaken Monastery & Castle.

-The Wild Park
+The Alpine Wildlife Park

 To see some of the best views of Interlaken, take the Harder-Kulm Cableway up to Harder-Kulm.
 At the top, you can Interlaken with its lakes on either side and views into the Swiss Alps.